ClaytonHotZe/SpatialNetForge/readme.md

-# SLICE_DET: Image Slicing and Object Detection
+# SpatialNetForge: Image Slicing and Object Detection

-SLICE_DET is a Python tool designed for image slicing and object detection using pre-trained models.
+SpatialNetForge is a Python tool designed for image slicing and object detection using pre-trained models.
 It facilitates the processing of large geospatial images by slicing them into smaller, manageable pieces, applying object detection algorithms, and optionally merging the results.

 ## Features